-- Applied Strategy core course - MBA Consulting Projects, as monitored by MBA Strategic Consulting staff - Participation in the Buerk Center Business Plan Competition at the Investment Round (proposal must be submitted to business plan competition in the spring and accepted to the Investment Round) - Participation in Entrepreneurial Law Clinic for a minimum of 2 quarters - Completion of a UW Endowment Fund independent study - Participation as a 2nd-year Senior Analyst or Portfolio Manager with the Foster Student Investment Fund - Select MBA elective classes (specific classes which satisfy this requirement will be identified on the elective schedule) - Application-based Independent Study Projects with company clients (must be pre-approved by the MBA Program Office) - Other activities can be used to satisfy a Practical Experience activity with approval of the MBA Program Office.
-For an activity to satisfy a practical experience requirement, it must contain the following elements: 1) has significant interaction with an established or developing business; 2) provides either research, a service or a deliverable for the company; and 3) has a formal written or oral report (which includes a set of managerially-oriented recommendations presented to the company at the completion of the project; and 4) includes a mechanism for critical, constructive feedback regarding your performance with one or more clients in the organization.

-Approved projects completed for the CBDC Board Fellows program.
+- Applied Strategy core course - MBA Consulting Projects, as monitored by MBA Strategic Consulting staff - Participation in the Buerk Center Business Plan Competition at the Investment Round (proposal must be submitted to business plan competition in the spring and accepted to the Investment Round) - Participation in Entrepreneurial Law Clinic for a minimum of 2 quarters - Participation as a 2nd-year Senior Analyst or Portfolio Manager with the Foster Student Investment Fund (Foster Research Partners) (completion of the entire year). - Select MBA elective classes (specific classes which satisfy this requirement will be identified on the elective schedule) - Application-based Independent Study Projects with company clients (must be preapproved by the MBA Program Office) - Other activities can be used to satisfy a Practical Experience activity with approval of the MBA Program Office.
+For an activity to satisfy a practical experience requirement, it must contain the following elements: 1) has significant interaction with an established or developing business; 2) provides either research, a service or a deliverable for the company; and 3) has a formal written or oral report (which includes a set of managerially-oriented recommendations presented to the company at the completion of the project; and 4) includes a mechanism for critical, constructive feedback regarding your performance with one or more clients in the organization. - Approved projects completed for the CBDC Board Fellows program. - Completion of a year of Creative Destruction Lab.